 HashiCorp filed its S-1 statement on Nov.
 4, 2021, with plans to trade on the NYSE under the symbol "HCP."
-The company has not revealed how many shares it plans to list or a target price, but reports indicate it's hoping for a valuation north of $10 billion, nearly double its current private valuation of $5.1 billion.
+On Nov 29 the company announced plans to offer 15.3 million shares of its common stock at between $68 and $72 per share, the midpoint of which (based on the total number of outstanding shares) would value the company at around $13 billion, more than double its current private valuation of $5.1 billion.

 Like most enterprise tech companies at this stage, HashiCorp is not profitable, but it narrowed its loss during the first six months of 2021 compared to the same period last year.
 One of its biggest challenges will be holding onto customers as nearly everyone in enterprise infrastructure tech chases the same goal, which is why HashiCorp took great pains to emphasize its customer net-retention rate.